soekdd/eddie/04_Zusatz/020_Eddie.md

 - Perspective: Ich-Form
 - Style: Lebendig, humorvoll, leicht ironisch, voller Alltagsbeobachtungen und innerer Kommentare
 - Special: Wechsel zwischen kindlichem Staunen und reifer Selbstreflexion

+## Image Prompt
+- Retro watercolour graphic novel, dramatic 1980s atmosphere.
+A 17-year-old Eddie with very short, tousled blonde hair (slightly messy, not neat).
+She looks smart and resilient, but also feminine – soft features, expressive green eyes, blonde eyebrowns and a subtle youthful glow.
+No makeup.
+She is slim, a mixture of toughness and quiet charm.
+Her clothing is in the style of 1980s East Germany: an oversized green army jacket, worn red GDR tracksuit bottoms or sometimes an old oversized shirt.
+The textures should be hand-painted watercolours with bold contours and a retro colour palette (warm, muted tones, 1980s vibe).